alisio/got_dash/README.md

 # Introduction

-The Game of Thrones Dashboard is an educational web application designed for Game of Thrones enthusiasts and Python developers.
+This Game of Thrones Dashboard is an educational web application designed for Game of Thrones enthusiasts and Python developers.
 It provides an interactive and user-friendly interface to explore and analyze a comprehensive dataset containing information about characters, houses, books, and seasons.

 Built with Python and Streamlit, this application demonstrates how to create data-driven web applications for educational purposes.